MKYRENE/employee_management_system/README.md

 To use the Employee Management System, follow these steps:
 1. Clone the repository to your local machine.
 2. Open a terminal and navigate to the project folder.
+3. Run 'npm init -y' to install the necessary dependencies
-3. Run the command `npm install` to install the necessary dependencies.
+4. Run the command `npm install` to install the necessary dependencies.

 ## Usage
 To run the application, follow these steps: